AnselmoMartins/many-users-crud/readme.md

 ```

 ```
-When you can see, its possible to put multiple addresses, and multiple phones how its work
+as you can see, its possible to put multiple addresses, and multiple phones.
+How its work:
 Inside of an object (addresses, or phone) you can send three arrays(no one is required)
 The arrays are: add:[], edit: [], remove:[],